Skip to content

 No. 27 Go stargazing

-Stargazing is a magical way to bring science alive and experience the beauty of our natural world.
-Going stargazing is no. 27 on our list of ‘50 things to do before you’re 11¾’.
+Stargazing is a magical way to bring nature to life.
+We have tips on the constellations to spot and the stories behind them.
+Going stargazing is one of our list of ‘50 things to do before you’re 11¾’.

 A family toasting marshmallows over an open campfire at Colby Woodland Garden, Pembrokeshire